Cath Giles

 About me

-Compassionate counselling for young people and adults.
+Compassionate counselling for teenagers (11+), adults (18+) and older adults.

-It’s a heavy weight to carry.
+Life gets messy.
+We get scrunched up.
+That’s a heavy weight to carry.
 But you don’t need to go it alone.

-Let's create a fit that’s just right for you, where you can talk openly - however knotty and hard to explain things may be.
+Let's create a fit that’s just right for you, where you can talk openly -however knotty and hard to explain things may be.

 I'll work hard with you, adapting to your needs, to help you find your own route through the difficulties you're experiencing.